 I couldn’t imagine living without it.
 I love listening, participating and seeing the joy it brings to others.
 Which you can obviously see in abundance at PMZ.
 I really enjoy live music too, both in small intimate venues (there are some amazing local musicians – Alex Hart, Becca Langsford, Kay Scoble and Swingology to name a few) and large concerts.
 Ludovico Einaudi is one of my favourite composers and I loved hearing him at the Pavilions, and in the summer I went to the All Points East Festival in London to hear one of my current favourites, Jungle (“Back on 74” is my current earworm).
 There is something about feeling the music reverberate within your body that is so life-affirming.

 What’s the best bit about working at PMZ?

 The people – and the values that everyone upholds in all the work that goes on here.
-I am passionate about equality, diversity and inclusion – it has been my life for many years now – and seeing it play(!) out here is wonderful.
+Seeing my passion for equality, diversity and inclusion play(!) out here is wonderful.

 What’s the first record/CD you ever bought?